 As a result, some references (and values that contain them) must be treated substructurally (linearly).
-This might initially appear inconvenient, but in fact permits useful idioms: a freshly-allocated location may have a very permissive guarantee, and a rely that requires immutability from (non-existent) aliases.
+This might initially appear inconvenient but in fact permits useful idioms: A freshly allocated location may have a very permissive guarantee, and a rely that requires immutability from (non-existent) aliases.
 This permits allocation to return a reference with a very precise refinement, exactly describing the contents of the new heap cell.
-Subsequent coercions from such linear reference types to types with more permissive rely relations (and correspondingly less precise predicates) can permit sharing, but the precise initial refinement is often useful in proof obligations when references are first stored into the heap.
+Subsequent coercions from such linear reference types to types with more permissive rely relations (and, correspondingly, fewer precise predicates) can permit sharing, but the precise initial refinement is often useful in proof obligations when references are first stored into the heap.
 This was exploited in the original work [Gordon et al. 2013], and we exploit it here in both of our implementations.

 2.2.
-Suitability of RGREFs for Concurrent Programming
+Suitability of RGREFS for Concurrent Programming

-This section explains the strengths and weaknesses of RGREFs, and why we chose them as a basis for specifying and verifying concurrent programs.
-Rely-guarantee references are an appealing basis for concurrent programming because they have features that allow natural integration with code unrelated to concurrency, and their specification style is a natural fit for specifying invariants and protocols for fine-grained concurrent data structures.
-Our work makes the system sound for concurrency, and adds new primitives to refine verification goals based on dynamic observations.
-We also use a series of case studies to explore both the limits of the approach's expressiveness, and effective integration with automation and real programming languages.
+This section explains the strengths and weaknesses of RGREFS and why we chose them as a basis for specifying and verifying concurrent programs.
+Rely-guarantee references are an appealing basis for concurrent programming, because they have features that allow natural integration with code unrelated to concurrency, and their specification style is a natural fit for specifying invariants and protocols for fine-grained concurrent data structures.
+Our work makes the system sound for concurrency and adds new primitives to refine verification goals based on dynamic observations.
+We also use a series of case studies to explore both the limits of the approach's expressiveness and effective integration with automation and real programming languages.

 2.2.1.
 Strengths for Concurrent Programming.
-RGREFs offer a number of strengths for concurrent programming: they subsume and interact safely with well-typed but unverified code, they permit directly expressing protocols rather than embedding them in operations of a sealed module, and they are well-suited to specifying invariants of FCDs.
+RGREFS offer a number of strengths for concurrent programming: They subsume and interact safely with well-typed but unverified code, they permit directly expressing protocols rather than embedding them in operations of a sealed module, and they are well-suited to specifying invariants of FCDs.

 Subsuming Unverified Code.
-RGREFs subsume unverified code: an RGREF whose rely, guarantee, and predicate impose no constraints is equivalent to a run-of-the-mill ML-style reference:
+RGREFS subsume unverified code: an RGREF whose rely, guarantee, and predicate impose no constraints is equivalent to a run-of-the-mill ML-style reference:

-$$\operatorname{ref}{\mathsf{ML}} T \stackrel{\text{def}}{=} \operatorname{ref} \{T \mid \lambda x, h. \top\} [\lambda x, x', h, h'. \top, \lambda x, x', h, h'. \top]$$
+$$\mathsf{ref}{\mathsf{ML}} T \stackrel{\text{def}}{=} \mathsf{ref}\{T \mid \lambda x, h. \top\} [\lambda x, x', h, h'. \top, \lambda x, x', h, h'. \top].$$

-We call these maximally-permissive predicates and relations any and havoc respectively.
+We call these maximally permissive predicates and relations any and havoc, respectively.

 Interacting with Unverified Code.
 Most verification systems cannot use unverified code without substantial conversion work.
-For example, most program logics can only assign the judgment $\vdash \{P\} \ C \ \{\text{True}\}\$ to unverified code because there is no way to restrict how state is modified without also giving a precise postcondition, requiring strong verification to use results.
-It is possible to set P to the weakest precondition of C, making the command invocable: $\vdash \{\text{WP}(C, \text{True})\} \ C \ \{\text{True}\}\$ But composing C with verified code is challenging.
-Consider a program composed of verified code $\vdash \{P_1\} \ v_1 \ \{Q_1\}, C$ as above, and $\vdash \{P_2\} \ v_2 \ \{Q_2\}: v_1; p; v_2$.
-It is quite possible that v_1 's postcondition Q_1 implies WP(C), so having unverified code consume state and data produce by verified code is a non-issue.
-But C's known postcondition is True, which almost certainly does not imply precondition P_2 of v_2 .
+For example, most program logics can only assign the judgment $\vdash \{P\} C$ {True} to unverified code, because there is no way to restrict how state is modified without also giving a precise postcondition, requiring strong verification to use results.
+It is possible to set P to the weakest precondition of C, making the command invocable: $\vdash \{WP(C, True)\} C$ {True}.
+But composing C with verified code is challenging.
+Consider a program composed of verified code $\vdash \{P_1\} v_1 \{Q_1\}, C$ as above, and $\vdash \{P_2\} v_2 \{Q_2\}: v_1; p; v_2$ .
+It is quite possible that $v_1$ 's postcondition $Q_1$ implies WP(C), so having unverified code consume state and data produce by verified code is a non-issue.
+But C's known postcondition is True, which almost certainly does not imply precondition $P_2$ of $v_2$ .
 In addition to this, computing C's weakest precondition requires reasoning about possible framing and access permissions, which accounts for a great deal of the work involved in soundly composing unverified code with fully verified components [Agten et al. 2015].